rishabhaalingil/Excel_AtliQ_Report/README.md

    3. **Effective Documentation and Stakeholder Communication**:
        Regular communication and thorough documentation played a key role in ensuring alignment with stakeholders, ensuring that the project progressed smoothly and met their expectations.

+   4. **Strategic Thinking**: Aligned financial planning with strategic goals, contributing to a comprehensive understanding of organizational financial outlook.